Superconformal algebras and holomorphic field theories: Superconformal algebras and their twists

 } Here $E = x^\mu \partial_\mu$ is the Euler vector field.
 It is straightforward to check that these satisfy the commutation relations \deq{

 } with other commutators vanishing.
 For a proof that these vector fields span the space of solutions to the conformal Killing vector field equations, see~\cite{CFTbook}. \end{proof}

 \begin{rmk} In dimension four, the accidental isomorphism $\lie{so}(6)\cong\lie{su}(4)$ gives rise to a convenient way of thinking about the vector fields defined above.
 Let us pass to using complex coefficients.
-We can realize the action of the complexified conformal group on complexified Minkowski space $\C^4$ by considering the quotient of~$GL(4,\C)$ by a particular parabolic subgroup: \deq{ \Fl(2;4) = GL(4,\C)/P, \quad P = . } (We choose to use $GL(4,\C)$, rather than $SL$, for the sake of convenience; note, however, that the unit-determinant condition can be imposed everywhere, and does not affect our discussion.)
+We can realize the action of the complexified conformal group on complexified Minkowski space $\C^4$ by considering the quotient of~$GL(4,\C)$ by a particular parabolic subgroup: \deq{ {\rm Fl}(2;4) = GL(4,\C)/P, \quad P = . } (We choose to use $GL(4,\C)$, rather than $SL$, for the sake of convenience; note, however, that the unit-determinant condition can be imposed everywhere, and does not affect our discussion.)
 Here $P$ consists of two-by-two blocks with the lower left block zero and other blocks arbitrary.
 The resulting symmetric space is the space of 2-flags in~$\C^4$; it has an open dense subset isomorphic to~$\C^4$, given by cosets represented by matrices of the form \deq[eq:blockX]{ \in GL(4,\C). } The reader will recall that the chiral (or antichiral) spinor of~$\Spin(6)$, equivalent to the fundamental (or antifundamental) representation of~$SU(4)$, becomes one chiral and one anti-chiral spinor of~$\Spin(4)\cong SU(2)\times SU(2)$, which can be thought of as sitting block-diagonally inside~$SU(4)$.
 Our index convention in~\eqref{eq:blockX} is meant to suggest this.
 The vector fields witnessing the natural action of~$GL(4,\C)$ on~$\Fl(2;4)$ from the left become the conformal vector fields of~\eqref{eq:confVF} when restricted to the image of this embedding of Minkowski space in~$\Fl(2;4)$. \end{rmk}

 The construction of Remark~\ref{rmk: flags} becomes even more important in the context of superconformal symmetry.
-In a limited number of cases classified by Nahm~\cite{Nahm}---in particular, when the spacetime dimension does not exceed six---the conformal algebra can be extended to supersymmetric theories, which then admit the action of a simple \emph{superconformal algebra} $\lie{c}(d,\N)$ containing both the conformal algebra and the $\N$-extended super-Poincar\'e algebra.
-A complete list of such algebras for dimension greater than two is \deq{ \lie{c}(d,\N) =
+In a limited number of cases classified by Nahm~\cite{Nahm}---in particular, when the spacetime dimension does not exceed six---the conformal algebra can be extended to supersymmetric theories, which then admit the action of a simple \emph{superconformal algebra} $\lie{c}(d,\N)$ containing both the conformal algebra and the $\N$-extended super Poincar\'e algebra.
+A complete list of such algebras for dimension greater than two is \deq{ \lie{sconf}(d,\N) =